Escape over a saddle by coloured noise: theory and numerics: Examples

 Choose $k<1$ such that the sink has one negative real eigenvalue and two complex eigenvalues with small negative real parts.
 The saddle has one positive real eigenvalue and two negative real eigenvalues. \\

-The transition problem is to find the probability rate to escape towards one of the saddles if the system starts at the origin, as well as the trajectory it would take.
+The transition problem is to find the probability rate to escape over one of the saddles if the system starts at the origin, as well as the trajectory it would take.
 Figure \ref{fig:3Dshipmodel} illustrates the result by the Method of Division.
-In figure \ref{fig:3Dshipmodel}(a), the Hamiltonian $H(x,y)=V(x)+\frac{y^2}{2}$ for the undamped system is sketched as energy level sets.
+In figure \ref{fig:3Dshipmodel}(a), the optimal trajectory is shown on a background of level sets of the Hamiltonian $H(x,y)=V(x)+\frac{y^2}{2}$ for the undamped system.
 Note the Hamiltonian $H(x,y)$ is in the sense of mechanics and is different from the Hamiltonian of the optimal control method mentioned before.
-Figure \ref{fig:3Dshipmodel}(c) is the 3D graphs with the ellipsoid defined around the saddle.
+Figure \ref{fig:3Dshipmodel}(c) is a 3D plot of the trajectory, showing also the ellipsoid defined around the saddle.
 The dashed pink line is the linearised trajectory within the ellipsoid.
-Figure~\ref{fig:3Dshipmodel}(b) and Figure~\ref{fig:3Dshipmodel}(d) show the filtered noise dimension and the corresponding Gaussian white noise, where the linear part (light green) and non-linear part (dark green) are joined smoothly. \\
+Figure~\ref{fig:3Dshipmodel}(b) and Figure~\ref{fig:3Dshipmodel}(d) show the filtered noise dimension and the corresponding Gaussian white noise.
+The linear part (light green) and non-linear part (dark green) are seen to join smoothly, supporting the validity of use of the linearised approximations at the two ends.
+The computed action value is $S =0.1330$.

+According to the large deviation principle (\ref{equLDP}), the probability rate scales asymptotically as $e^{-S/{\epsilon}}$.
+For instance, taking a weak disturbance with $\sqrt{\epsilon}=0.1$, the probability rate is approximately $K\times1.67\times 10^{-6}$, where $K$ denotes the prefactor in the LDP.
+We do not know the prefactor, but if we assume that it varies slowly with $\epsilon$ then we can deduce for example that if the noise amplitude $\sqrt{\epsilon}$ is increased from $0.1$ to $0.2$ then the transition rate increases by a factor of approximately $e^{0.133*75} \approx 21483$.
+In non-gradient systems, the pre-exponential factor is not merely a constant but depends on the entire history of the dynamics along the most probable trajectory \cite{maier1993escape}.
+But we treat it as a constant in the example section due to the significant complexity involved in its analytical determination.\\